01 Home "A Brief History of Timelessness"

 This site is all about the possibility that we may be completely wrong to assume a thing called 'Time' exists.

-What makes this particular discussion unique is that rather than starting from the assumption that "a thing called time exists", and trying to work out the reality from there, A Brief History of Timelessness, starts without assumptions, and simply asks...
+What makes this particular discussion unique is that rather than starting from the assumption that "a thing called time exists", and trying to work out the reality from there, A Brief History of Timelessness, starts without that assumption, and simply asks...

 What do we actually observe?